Free Walking Tour Berlin

 The East Side Gallery: A Living Canvas of History

-Stretching along the remains of the Berlin Wall, the East Side Gallery is the world’s largest open-air gallery.
-It features over 100 murals painted by artists from around the globe, transforming this iconic barrier into a vibrant expression of freedom and unity.
-As you stroll along the East Side Gallery, you’ll encounter powerful artworks that illustrate the hopes, struggles, and triumphs of a divided city reclaiming its identity.
+The East Side Gallery is the world’s largest open-air gallery, lining the Berlin Wall with images.
+More than 100 murals from around the globe about freedom and unity have transformed this iconic barrier into an artwork about freedom and unity.
+And as you walk along the festive East Side Gallery, you will come across powerful artworks which depict the hopes and struggles, and its triumph of a divided city taking possession of its own identity.

-Pro Tip: Visit Early Morning or Late Evening
+Pro Tip: Go visit Early Morning or Late Evening.

-The Museum Island: A Treasure Trove of History and Art
+The Museum Island: A History and Art Treasure Trove

 Pro Tip: Purchase a Museum Pass